Klopp gives mixed Liverpool injury news on Szoboszlai, Alexander-Arnold and Robertson

 Alexander-Arnold remains sidelined with a knee injury he suffered in the 2-0 FA Cup third-round victory at Arsenal earlier this month.
 Robertson, meanwhile, spent time in Dubai as he edges closer to returning from a shoulder injury.
 The left-back has not played since having surgery in October.

-Klopp told reporters at his pre-match press conference: "They are all positive but not ready.
-We're getting closer and closer and some of them might be in team training next week but for the Bournemouth game, I don't expect anyone back.
+Klopp told reporters at his pre-match press conference: “They are all positive but not ready.
+But they are all going in the right direction, getting closer and closer and closer.
+Some of them might be in kind of part of team training next week.

-"After Bournemouth, maybe for Fulham (in the Carabao Cup semi-final).
-Trent close, Dom close, Robo close."
+“But for the Bournemouth game, I don’t expect anybody back.
+I hope nobody [else] will be out until then.

+“But after Bournemouth, maybe for Fulham, we will see how the boys do.
+But they are all close.
+Trent close, Dom close, Robbo close.
+All going in the right direction, that’s all positive, but for the weekend’s game, no.”